-Grange Insurance Association specialized in coverage for homeowners in six states, including Oregon.
+Grange Insurance Association specializes in coverage for homeowners in six states, including Oregon.
 With an average premium well below the state’s average, the company could be a good fit if you are primarily concerned with budget.
 As a mutual company, Grange Insurance Association is designed to serve its policyholders.
-Optional coverages include water backup, recreational vehicle and farm liability.
+Optional coverage includes water backup, recreational vehicle and farm liability.

-State Farm is the largest home insurance company in the country.
+State Farm is the largest home insurance company in the country by market share.
 The coverage is fairly standard, but Oregon homeowners get access to a wide variety of online tools and resources, plus a mobile app.
 State Farm also offers generous discounts for more savings.
-State Farm also partners with Ting to provide homeowners with a free device that monitors your electrical system and can help you identify problems before they can start a fire.
+The carrier partners with Ting to provide qualifying homeowners with a free device that monitors a home’s electrical system and can help identify problems before they start a fire.

 Learn more: State Farm Insurance review

-Travelers has the cheapest average premium of any company on our list and also offers one of the longest lists of optional coverages.
+Travelers has the cheapest average premium of any company on our list and also offers one of the longest lists of optional coverage.
 You may want to consider adding jewelry and valuable item coverage, identity fraud or green home coverage.
-You may also be able to lower your premium even more by being claims-free, buying more than one type of policy from Travelers and having a home security system.
+You might be able to lower your premium even more by being claims-free, buying more than one type of policy from Travelers and having a home security system.